Ledwos/circuitPro/README.md

 ## Description:

 > For the longest time, I thought it would be really useful to have a timer that doesn't stop!
-Every single smart phone and wearabale device has a 'stopwatch' built in however after those 30 seconds it's over.
+Every single smart phone and wearabale device has a 'stopwatch' built in however after those 30 seconds end it's over.
+>
 > - What if I'm doing HIIT training and I want a countdown of 30 seconds on / 15 seconds off?
 >
 > - What if I'm planking and it's time to change position?
 Can't reset my watch because it's too awkward  / it interrupts my workout